403(b) Universal Availability

 • Open enrollment promotion

-Target a time each year, such as open enrollment for health and welfare benefits programs, to encourage all employees to open a 403(b) Smart Account, and remind those that do participate that they can change their level of contribution.
+Target a time each year, such as open enrollment for health and welfare benefits programs, to encourage all employees to consider enrolling in the 403(b) Savings Plan, and remind those that do participate that they can change their level of contribution.

 • Newsletters & benefit websites